timwinter06/mle_forecasting/README.md

 - [x] Set a schedule for retraining
 - [ ] Create a batch predict endpoint.
 - [ ] Log batch input and output in API, so that the drift-detector can read this data.
+- [ ] Have drift-detector read in data from the API.
-- [ ] Automatic retraining based on drift
+- [ ] Automatic retraining based on drift.
 - [ ] Think about CI/CD, promoting models, dev -> main environments.
 - [x] Unit tests
 - [ ] Integration tests.
-- [ ] Mount volume to mflow?
+- [ ] Mount volume to mflow for persisting data?
 - [ ] Set up S3 & postgres for better storage management.

 ## Architecture and process flow